- Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition

 Despite the name, Bravely Default 2 takes place in a different setting and has a different cast than the first two Bravely Default games.
 So while the battle system does have a bit of a learning curve, anyone who hasn't checked out the previous games before should be able to jump into the story, no problem.

-There are four characters, each with their own backgrounds: The shipwrecked Seth, Princess Gloria, the scholar Elvis, and the mercenary Adelle.
+There are four characters, each with their own background: The shipwrecked Seth, Princess Gloria, the scholar Elvis, and the mercenary Adelle.
 It's up to you to travel the land, collect the elemental crystals, and stop an evil power from destroying the world.

 Back to the grind